 a.
 O my love: These are the words of the beloved to the maiden.
 They are together again, and the warmth of their restored relationship is evident in this section.

 b.
-You are as beautiful as Tizrah, lovely as Jerusalem, awesome as an army with banners: The beloved compared the beauty and stature of the maiden to noble and beautiful cities (Tizrah and Jerusalem).
+You are as beautiful as Tirzah, lovely as Jerusalem, awesome as an army with banners: The beloved compared the beauty and stature of the maiden to noble and beautiful cities (Tirzah and Jerusalem).
 She was as impressive as an army with banners, ready for battle.

 i.
 “Tirzah was an ancient Canaanite center that served as the capital of the northern kingdom before Omri (c.
 879 B.C.) established Samaria as the capital.
 This reference is a strong indication of an early date for the origin of the Song.”
 (Kinlaw)